lucyod10/notes/rails- complex database.md

 ```

-You can then check that in `ruby console`
+You can then check that in `rails console`

 ```rb
 u = User.create :email => "wendy@ga.com", :password => "chicken"